ThreeHats/sorted-status-effects/README.md

 - [Visual Active Effects](https://foundryvtt.com/packages/visual-active-effects)

 ## Incompatibilities
-- If [Monk's Little Details](https://foundryvtt.com/packages/monks-little-details) "Alter the Token status HUD effects" must be disabled.
+- If [Monk's Little Details](https://foundryvtt.com/packages/monks-little-details) is active, "Alter the Token status HUD effects" must be disabled.
 - Any other module that alters the token status HUD appearance may break the module.

 ## Usage